Making changes to your home

 Once we receive your application, we will assess it and aim to let you know the outcome within 28 days of receipt.
 It may be that a surveyor needs to visit your home, or that we require additional information from you before we can make a decision.

-Our consent will be given where the works are reasonable, won’t have a detrimental effect on the property or won’t create health and safety issues.
+Our consent will be given where the works are reasonable, won’t have a detrimental effect on your home or won’t create health and safety issues.
 You will assume full responsibility for the repair and maintenance of any alteration you make, and all conditions given to you as part of our consent must be observed.